Roman Mosaics in Britain

 Wherever the Roman legions went, they left their mark on the area one way or another.
 You find Roman aqueducts in Spain, a Romance (i.e. Roman) language in Eastern Europe, and, in England, floor mosaics from the time Rome ruled the island.
-When I was in England about 10 years ago, I fell in love with this mosaic that hangs in the Bath Museum.
+Recently a man even found a new on in his basement!
+When I was in England in 1998, I fell in love with this mosaic that hangs in the Bath Museum.
 I thought it would make a great needlepoint piece and it did.
-The picture is of the finished piece.
+The picture is of the finished piece, which hangs in my bedroom..

 It’s one of my favorite projects ever with the strong curvy center of the design is surrounded by seven different borders, each with a different pattern in them.
 In addition to being a very nice design on its own, the Mosaic has lots of ideas for border designs for other work.
 I did it as a free project in 1998 for About.com with hand-drawn charts.
 But it’s too good to sit in my archives.
-So, beginning with this post, I will be sharing it with you as a free project.
-Weekly I will be doing another chuck of it with new charts and instructions.
+You can buy it as a PDF project for only $9.

 There is also an organization, ASPROM, devoted to the study and preservation of these mosaics.
 Their site has a list, with links, of many places to see Roman mosaics, a resources list, and information about news and events.